TudorBatica/Rust-Torrent-Client/README.md

 ### 1.8.
 Piece picking
 BitTorrent clients use different strategies to decide the order in which to download the missing pieces.
 A good and common strategy is to pick the rarest pieces in the swarm first.
-If a client is exchanging data with multiple peers, and only of those peers has piece 5, it is a good idea to download that piece first.
+If a client is exchanging data with multiple peers, and only one of those peers has piece 5, it is a good idea to download that piece first.
 Firstly, it is a good idea because, if that peer leaves, the download cannot complete.
 Secondly, because rare pieces are not good for the overall download speed of the swarm.